-The festive season, now behind us, is either the best time of the year or an incredible drag, depending on who you ask.
-Everything about it – long family dinners, gift-giving, decorations, fireworks – can be a source of joy or exasperation.
+The festive season, now behind us, can be either the best time of the year or an incredible drag, depending on who you ask.
+Everything about it — long family dinners, gift-giving, decorations, fireworks — can be a source of joy or vexation.
 But what cannot be denied is that there is a palpable shift in the atmosphere.
 People relate to each other differently.
-Even in London, where I live, strangers suddenly greet you in the street, wishing you a merry Christmas.
-Everyone tries their hardest to be ‘nice’.
+Strangers greet you in the street, wishing you a merry Christmas.
+Everyone tries their hardest to be “nice”.
 This aspect of Christmas has been explored and eulogized ad infinitum.
 But underlying it is a sentiment that is harder to capture in words.

 Between moments of conviviality — whether genuine or forced — we catch ourselves in a more philosophical mood.
 We reflect on the past and look to the future.
 We draw up a balance sheet, and usually find a negative figure at the bottom of the page.
 We imagine what it would be like if our lives took a sudden turn.
 For a moment, we allow ourselves to dream.
 And with the new year in the offing, our dreams acquire a shape and a reality.
 A feeling rises in our chest, faint at first but swelling, until it overflows into the world around us, which is subtly transfigured.
 We’re pulsating with a sense of renewal and possibility.

 This feeling, with its roots in religious conversion and eschatology, has been secularized, and consequently watered down.
-But something of it persists in, for instance, the tradition of New Year’s resolutions, when people the world over set themselves ambitious goals and make a fresh start – not because they believe they will be saved in the next life but because they think they can improve their conditions in this one.
+But something of it persists in, for instance, the tradition of New Year’s resolutions, when people the world over set themselves ambitious goals and make a fresh start — not because they believe they will be saved in the next life but because they think they can improve their conditions in this one.
 They aren’t given a second chance; they take it.
-Experiences like this are fairly common.
-They’re often described as acts of ‘taking back control’.
+Such experiences are fairly common.
+They’re sometimes described as acts of “taking back control”.
 Think of someone leaving an abusive relationship or kicking a drug habit, or doing something as dull as cleaning their room.

 The belief in the possibility of a new society was once the bedrock of the political left.
 This required strong individuals who took responsibility for their actions.
 More importantly, it required a movement which took responsibility for society, and all the problems it faced.
 The purpose of this movement was not to fight for the interests of its members, but to embody the truth of society, its attempt to live up to its own ideal of freedom.
 Following Jonathan Haidt, Peterson argued that the contemporary left forces people and institutions into a choice between truth and social justice.
 Haidt and Peterson were right, and by framing the issue as a battle between truth and justice, they clarified why so many people feel repulsed by the left: it lies.

 The problem is not so much that the left wants freedom but is itself authoritarian, that it wants a society free from racism but is itself racist, that it wants sexual liberation but relentlessly polices people’s sexuality, or that it wants to sweep away gender norms but only by imposing new norms.
-On a more fundamental level, the problem is the lie it tells about society: that there can be ‘justice’ in the absence of a struggle for universal emancipation.
-As it stands, ‘social justice’ is no more than a racket pitting different sections of society against each other for private gain.
-In choosing ‘justice’ over truth, the left inevitably ends up on the side of the status quo.
-In calling for the abolition of the family, the defunding of the police, energy austerity, and the selective application of fundamental rights such as freedom of speech and equality of opportunity, the left is choosing to identify with the forces of social anomie.
-In the eyes of many, it embodies capital.
+On a more fundamental level, the problem is the lie it tells about society: that there can be “justice” in the absence of a struggle for universal emancipation.
+As it stands, “social justice” is no more than a racket pitting different sections of society against each other for private gain.
+In choosing “justice” over truth, the left inevitably ends up on the side of the status quo.

 In the coming days, many of us will perform the equivalent of a mental cleaning operation.
 We will clear our heads and clean our rooms.
 We will take a moment to look back and to look ahead.
 We will take stock of the past and evaluate our possibilities for the future.
 We will want to make amends to ourselves and to others.
 We will certainly promise ourselves to do better this year.
 And we know this is more than a vain hope.
 We know it because we feel within ourselves an energy and a potential that is impossible to contain.